Glyndebourne: Wind turbine

 Glyndebourne has featured windmills for many years.
 A post-mill, erected in 1706, was used until 1921, but collapsed in 1925, and the trestle timbers were blown down in 1964.

-Glyndebourne applied for planning permission to Lewes District Council in January 2007.
+Glyndebourne applied for planning permission to Lewes District Council for a wind turbine in January 2007.
 The council granted permission in July 2007, but the decision was called in by the Secretary of State because of the wider implications of the proposal for renewable energy development in the South Downs Area of Outstanding Natural Beauty, and strong opposition from countryside protection groups and local residents.
-On 10 July 2008 the Secretary of State granted planning permission.
+On 10 July 2008, the Secretary of State granted planning permission.